roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© Susan felt the fiery cum coat her inner reaches and a violent explosion in her loins set off a series of spasms, which rocked her body.
+Susan felt the fiery cum coat her inner reaches and a violent explosion in her loins set off a series of spasms, which rocked her body.
 Her mind went solely to the present orgasm and she forgot about the guilt of being unfaithful.
 She thrust her hips madly at the young student and demanded he fill her with fucking cum.

  Ivan felt sheer contentment as her womanly cream ran over his thick cock and she was consumed by the intense orgasm.
 Crying and moaning with animal like sounds, Susan's climax roared to the mountainous peak and she became oblivious to anything around her.